-The best way to object this point is to observe that this aspect makes the conditional-assertion theory less elegant not more, because it treats conditionals as sui generis connectives.
+The best way to object this point is to observe that this aspect makes the conditionalassertion theory less elegant not more, because it treats conditionals as sui generis connectives.
 If 'if A, then B' is a conditional assertion of B given A it involves a compromise with the assertion of its propositional constituents.
 To see why this intuition is false, all we need to do is to consider how we assert propositions composed by other connectives.
-We do not accept that the use of conjunction involves the assertion of each conjunct, but we think that what is used is just a conjunction as a whole, i.e., the use of A & B does not require the assertion of A and the assertion of A and the assertion of A and the assertion of each disjunctive because what is used is the disjunction as whole, i.e., the use of $A \lor B$ does not involve the assertion that A is the case or the assertion that B is the case
+We do not accept that the use of conjunction involves the assertion of each conjunct, but we think that what is used is just a conjunction as a whole, i.e., the use of A & B does not require the assertion of A and the assertion of B. We also do not think that the use of a disjunction involves the assertion of each disjunctive because what is used is the disjunction as whole, i.e., the use of $A \lor B$ does not involve the assertion that A is the case or the assertion that B is the case.